Info for students

 Register your vaccination status

 All students are required to submit their vaccination or exemption documents to the CSUMB Otter Vaccination Registry (OVR).
-If you have updates to your vaccination status, resubmit new vaccination documents to the OVR.
+If you have updates to your vaccination status, resubmit new vaccination documents to the Otter Vaccination Registry.

 - Health and Wellness Services (HWS)